 Bit-related lesions research page

-Research findings and media in english
+Main research findings and media in english

 - Bit-related lesions (bruises and wounds) were common after a race or competition despite only six trotters out of 261 showed external mouth bleeding.

 - Trotters had more lesions and lesions of greater severity than event horses.
 Bruises and wounds were find in 84% of the trotters and 52% of the event horses after a competition.
 Of the trotters 20% and event horses 4% had severe wounds in the bit area.

 - Of the trotters 10% had blood on the bit or inside the mouth.
 Only one event horse of 208 examined had blood inside the mouth.